- Released: 1975

 The fact that Rolling Stone and The Telegraph both somehow saw fit to give Father of All… a 4 out of 5 rating suggests that any such stunt might have backfired, but nonetheless it raises the question of whether music can be good by being deliberately bad.
 Is there artistic merit in writing wretched material out of protest or petulance?
 And who is to say what “bad music” actually is?

 Artists suspected to have employed this tactic include Joss Stone with her 2009 album Colour Me Free!, the title, artwork and content of which were widely suggested to be a lash out at her record company EMI.
-Bob Dylan has claimed that his poorly received Self-Portrait album in 1970 was an attempt to quell the hype surrounding himself, although he has backtracked on this somewhat as the years have gone on.
+Bob Dylan once claimed that his poorly received Self-Portrait album in 1970 was an attempt to quell the hype surrounding himself, although he has backtracked on this somewhat as the years have gone on.

 However, one highly controversial album I’ve never got round to listening to is Lou Reed’s Metal Machine Music.
 If you’re not familiar with what Reed’s fifth album is all about, it’s basically one continuous piece (divided into four tracks to suit the medium of a vinyl double LP) that consists of wordless, structureless and all but tuneless noise.
 Why Reed chose to express himself in this way has never entirely been cleared up.